oceantracker/oceantracker/_todo.md

 1. used np.datetime64, milli sec internally
 2. Add positive=True to param checker to ensure vale is >0
-2. faster to do dry cellby updating adjacency matrix? aviods addtional decsion in cel serach
+2. faster to do dry cellby updating adjacency matrix? aviods addtional decsion in cel serach 1, throw error if all release points in a release group or all of polygon vertices  are outside domain

 ## Niggles that need sorting some time

-3. tracks eadfer to reain dead particle locations in retangular form
+3. compact tracks writer to reatin dead particle locations in retangular form, but flag as dead
 1. List check makes default values of None into [], should be None?
 Look at merging list params, better to remove, or keep for building polygon lists ?
 1. all final_setup()' s done??
 1. inside polygon class over writes given points with closed polygon